UBB-bibliometrics/search-strategies-priorityareas/KE_TableauCristin.md

 # KE

+Identifies scientific articles/books/chapters connected to the climate and energy transition priority area.
 String to use in Tableau against "FOR_data_sted_total"-extract from DUCT or live.

 **Important note**: Each string must ALSO be run against "result_title_anthology" to catch book results.
 This is NOT added explicitly here (except in the first, general string).
 Strings for result_title can be repeated, and this field changed out.

-## Description provided in reports
+## Description provided in reports (Norwegian)

 Tematiske områder som er inkludert i den bibliometriske kartleggingen 2020 (Bibliometrigruppen, Universitetsbiblioteket i samråd med forskningsdekan Gunn Mangerud og direktørene Kristin Guldbransen Frøysa, Tore Furevik)